-C.1.1 NASA's formal Planetary Protection Policy and requirements documents, NPD 8020.7 and NPR 8020.12, detail overall planetary protection policy and requirements; assign and describe responsibilities; and provide specifications for key parameters involved in the implementation of requirements.
-These guidelines supplement those documents by describing a model process, consistent with NPD 8020.7 and NPR 8020.12, for the flow of communications between flight projects and the NASA Planetary Protection Officer and her/his staff and consultants at NASA Headquarters (hereinafter, "the PPO").
+D.1.1 NASA's formal Planetary Protection Policy and requirements documents, NID 8020.7 and NID 8020.12, detail overall planetary protection policy and requirements; assign and describe responsibilities; and provide specifications for key parameters involved in the implementation of requirements.
+These guidelines supplement those documents by describing a model process, consistent with NID 8020.7 and NID 8020.12, for the flow of communications between flight projects and the NASA Planetary Protection Officer and her/his staff and consultants at NASA Headquarters (hereinafter, "the PPO").
 The purpose of these guidelines is to provide flight projects useful information to facilitate their implementation of planetary protection requirements, enable effective and timely communications, and contribute to the success of their missions.

-C.2 Preproject Phase
+C.2 Pre-project Phase

-C.2.1 Projects can benefit from communication with the PPO at NASA Headquarters even during preproject activities.
+D.2.1 Missions can benefit from communication with the PPO at NASA Headquarters even during pre-project activities.
 Although not formally a part of planetary protection requirements, it is suggested that a project request a preliminary planetary protection categorization of the mission during the early stages of mission planning.
-A preliminary planetary protection categorization may be required by specific language in an Announcement of Opportunity.
-Prior to submitting a written request, the project is encouraged to communicate informally with the PPO.
+A preliminary categorization letter may be required by specific AO language.
+Prior to a written request, the project is encouraged to communicate informally with the PPO.